Leopard 2: Leopard 2A4

 The Leopard 2A4CHL is the upgraded Chilean version of the Leopard 2A4 ordered by Chile in 2007.
 Upgrades include new electronics, sighting, and information systems meant to elevate the Leopard 2A4's networking capability to be equal to that of the Leopard 2A6, a new suspension system, and the upgrading of the tank main gun to the L/55 smoothbore cannon used on the Leopard 2A6.
 Other upgrades are remote weapon stations over the gunner and commander hatches fitted with the MG3 and HK GMG.
 The Leopard 2A4CHL has improved roof and side turret armour and can be uplinked with Chile's battlefield control network.

 The Leopard 2A4M CAN is the upgraded Canadian version of the Leopard 2A4 acquired from the Royal Netherlands Army surplus.
 The Leopard 2A4M CAN is specially designed for the war in Afghanistan, based on experience gained by Leopard 2 operators.
 The first 20 were delivered in October 2010.
 Five were deployed to Afghanistan at the end of 2010 and operated until July 2011, when combat operations stopped.
-Though originally planned to be up-gunned to the L/55 for consistency with the 2A6M CAN, the longer barrelled guns (optimised for tank-vs-tank warfare) were found to be less than ideal in Afghanistan, therefore it was decided to retain the L/44.
-Only small areas of slat armour were added, in contrast with the fully caged 2A6M CANs.
-The protection of the Leopard 2A4M CAN has been further augmented by the addition of applique armour resembling that found on the most recent Leopard 2A7+ variant, but modified to fit the turret configuration of the 2A4.
-Of the 2A4s acquired, 11 were converted for training use (9 A4s, 2 A4Ms).
+Of the other 2A4s acquired, 11 were converted for training use (nine A4s, two A4Ms).
 In February 2011, Canada bought 12 2A4s/Pz 87 from Switzerland for the 'Force Mobility Enhancement' project which, along with the remaining unused ex-Dutch tanks, saw 18 converted to Armoured Engineering Vehicles and 4 converted to Armoured Recovery Vehicles.
 Canada has also purchased 15 2A4s from Germany as Logistic Stock Vehicles (for spare parts).